Proof of Training — Certificate from CODA-accredited program or documentation of on-the-job training hours.

 Proof of radiography competency/certification required for taking x-rays.

-New Hampshire requires fingerprinting or background screening on this path.
+New Hampshire requires a criminal background check for all applicants.
 Out-of-state applicants can use IdentoGO Out-of-State Live Scan OR FD-258 hard card via mail.
+Completing prints outside New Hampshire can add 2-4 weeks to your processing time.

 Every 2 years